Stand Up! (Lead song): Information

-Stand Up! is the fourteenth domestic single released by the Japanese hip-hop group Lead, and was released seven months after their previous single, Umi, on February 6, 2008.
+"Stand Up!" was released seven months after their previous single, "Umi", on February 6, 2008.
 The single broke the top twenty on the Oricon Singles Charts, taking No. 20 for the weekly ranking, and remaining on the charts for four consecutive weeks.

 The single was released as standard CD and a limited edition CD+DVD combo pack.
-The CD portion carried the title track, its corresponding instrumental and the coupling tracks "Load" and "Sleepin' Flower."
+The CD portion carried the title track, its corresponding instrumental and the coupling tracks "Load" and "Sleepin' Flower".
 The DVD carried the music video and off-shot making video for "Stand Up!".
 Although released both on the DVD and during syndication of the single's release, the music video for "Stand Up!" would later be placed on their third compilation DVD Movies 3, which became available in August of that year.

 "Stand Up!" was written and composed by musical composer Seiji Motoyama, who had previously, and would continue to, worked with the group.
 While Seiji composed the piece, the members of Lead - Hiroki, Shinya, Keita and Akira - wrote the lyrics, with Shinya writing the rap portion.
 "Sleepin' Flower" was written and composed by musical composer Akira Sasaki, while the lyrics were written by famed lyricist Shōko Fujibayashi.
 The track "Load" was composed by Kentaro Akutsu, while Tetsuya Oyama and the Japanese group DORA performed the piece.
 Kentaro also wrote the lyrics for the track.